Wednesday, October 30, 2013

 So heated exhaust emissions are in the billions of pounds per minute category.

-Take a look at this graphic.
+Take a look at this graphic (click to zoom).
 It shows the sources of energy and its usage in terms suitable for comparison.
 It also shows us something the layman might not recognize at all: rejected heat.
 You can think of this as the unused energy found in your hot exhaust gases - feel the tailpipe of your car.
 Realize that heating your exhaust pipe didn't push your car.

 Look at the ratio of each of the Energy Services to Rejected Energy, and you will see that we: